UrbanMonastics/Source-Text-Parser/README.md

 *	**setSelahHTML( *bool*, *string SelahTerm* )** default: false, selah
 	Do we wrap the term Selah in html for easier styling.
 The Selah term is optional, and allows you to indicated terms used in other languages.
 *	**setSmallCapsText( *string* )**
-	Will look for the given word with every character capitalized.
+	Will look for the given word (case insensitive) with every character capitalized.
 These words will then be wrapped in HTML for converting to small caps.
 This is done in some biblical texts to indicate when the tetragrammaton term "יְהֹוָה" (or yhwh) is used to reference God.
 *	**setSuppressAlleluia( *bool*, *string AlleluiaTerm* )** default: false, Alleluia
 	During the season of Lent the use of the word Alleluia is suppressed.
 Enabling this option will remove any line where the only text is the word Alleluia.
 You may also define the alleluia term to look for in the texts for broader language support.
 *	**setTitlesEnabled( *bool* )** default: false